-ARTICLE 5. a.
+- 3. Any item in par.
+2 must not exceed 16 square inches in area (i.e., rectangle, square, parallelogram), including any additional material (e.g., patch). - 4.
+A border around the collar and cuffs not more than 1 inch wide is permissible, as is a maximum 4-inch stripe along the side seam (insert from the underarm to pants top). - 5.
+Jerseys may not be taped or tied in any manner. - b.
+Color - 1.
 Players of opposing teams shall wear jerseys of contrasting colors.
-Players on the same team shall wear jerseys of the same color and design.

-- 1. The visiting team shall wear white jerseys; however, the home team may wear white jerseys if the teams have agreed in writing before the season. - If the home team wears colored jerseys, the visiting team may also wear colored jerseys, if and only if the following conditions have been satisfied: - a.
+Players on the same team shall wear jerseys of the same color and design. - 2.
+The visiting team shall wear white jerseys; however, the home team may wear white jerseys if the teams have agreed in writing before the season. - 3.
+If the home team wears colored jerseys, the visiting team may also wear colored jerseys, if and only if the following conditions have been satisfied - a.
 The home team has agreed in writing prior to the game; and - b.
-The conference of the home team certifies that the jersey of the visiting team is of a contrasting color. - 3.
-If on the kickoff at the start of each half, the visiting team wears a colored jersey in violation of the conditions specified in paragraph 2 (above), it is a foul for unsportsmanlike conduct.
+The conference of the home team certifies that the jersey of the visiting team is of a contrasting color.

+4. If on the kickoff at the start of each half, the visiting team wears a colored jersey in violation of the conditions specified in paragraph 3, it is a foul for unsportsmanlike conduct.